kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 ## Motivation

 Give Serverless users the ability to:
-- Configure volume mounted secrets (and config maps) for Function's subresources.
+- Configure volume mounted secrets for Function's subresources.
 - Configure labels and annotations for the Function runtime pod.

 ### Goals